coreymwamba/estonta/README.md

 ```
 {execi 10 lerta}
 ```
+## Sharing
+estonta produces iCalendar (.ics) files, so you can share them with any application or device that can read that file type.
+If you have Dropbox (or another file sync service), you can set the events directory to be created in there, making it handy for sharing events across different laptops and phones.

 ## Why?
 I got sick of not having a straightforward, transparent way of making events on my laptop.
 By transparent I mean making an event that I can then send to something else (like a phone; or my site) without a conversion step or a binary program.
 I also needed something that would give me a plain list of events that I could use in Conky.
 I didn't want anything big, like a full calendaring application; just something I could look at quickly, and also add to if needed.

 The names are Esperanto.